 So, I have researched some of my favourite factory tours to share with you.
-Who knows it will be something to be tick from my list of interesting places to visit in the future?
+Who knows if it will be something to tick from my list of interesting places to visit in the future?
 Wish me luck!

 Kit Kat – Tokyo, Japan

 I don’t know you, but I still didn’t meet anyone who doesn’t like Kit Kat.
 The popular Nestle chocolate has its own tour in Tokyo, Japan and several other parts of the world too.
 There are several TikTak Chocolatey experiences around the world, including here in the UK, in the city of York.
 This is a perfect way of trying different flavours of your favourite chocolate.

 However, if you’re looking for the whole experience, you have to head to the Japan Kasumigaura factory – where all the magic happens.
 After all, we all know that the KitKats made in Japan have quite unique flavours.